AppleVersusOrange/EventPlanner/README.md

 (Read/GET) (Search Users Bar) Query all Users where username = typed in username

+**Event Feed Screen:**

+(Create/POST) When button for adding event is clicked it adds that event to database with current user attached to it.

 ### [OPTIONAL:] Existing API Endpoints
 ##### TicketMaster API
 - Base URL - [https://app.ticketmaster.com/discovery/v2](https://app.ticketmaster.com/discovery/v2)